jpaulm/javafbp/README.md

       javadoc -doclet doclets.JavaFBPCompAttrs -docletpath src/main/resources -sourcepath src/main/java  com.jpaulmorrison.fbp.core.components.audio com.jpaulmorrison.fbp.core.components.io com.jpaulmorrison.fbp.core.components.misc com.jpaulmorrison.fbp.core.components.routing com.jpaulmorrison.fbp.core.components.swing com.jpaulmorrison.fbp.core.components.text > c:\Temp\JavaFBPCompAttrs.html

 To run it, set your current directory to your `javafbp` folder.
 Then run `src\main\resources\javafbpcompattrs.bat` .
-The output can be redirected to anywhere you like.
+The output will be found in `C:\Temp\JavaFBPCompAttrs.html`.
+Then open with your favorite browser.

 Not all JavaFBP component attributes have been filled in as yet, but these will be expanded as time allows.